 At a saddle in the Santa Monica Mountains 2,375 feet above the Pacific Ocean and 3 miles from the coast, the Backbone Trail crosses Stunt Road, creating a high trailhead for nearby destinations.
 Topanga Lookout, the former site of a fire tower, stands above Red Rock Canyon Park and continues to offer fine views of the Santa Monica Mountains, Calabasas, and the Santa Susana Mountains.
 This hike to Topanga Lookout is 2 miles round trip with just 160 feet of elevation gain.

 Just beyond the gated trailhead, the paved Topanga Tower Motorway crosses a junction with Fossil Ridge Trail, a 0.6-mile section of the Backbone Trail that connects to the top of Hondo Canyon Trail.
 Photos of Fossil Ridge Trail are shown below.
 Continue past this junction up the paved road toward the radio towers atop the summit.
 When a wide dirt trail breaks off to the left, follow this track along the ridge uphill and down to the lookout.

 Step out on to the large graffiti-covered concrete foundation at the site of the old fire tower.
 The views are wide and far.
 It is clear why this site was chosen to look over the mountains.
 Take in the views of Calabasas Peak and the surroundings before returning the way you came.
 Across the road, the Backbone Trail finds its way up to Saddle Peak.
 This neighboring 2-mile hike offers exceptional ocean views.
 No fee or permit is required to hike to Topanga Lookout, so get out and enjoy.

-There is an alternative route up to Topanga Lookout, which can be found at the junction of Calabasas Peak Motorway and Red Rock Canyon Motorway, along the trail to Calabasas Peak.
+An alternative route up to Topanga Lookout can be found at the junction of Calabasas Peak Motorway and Red Rock Canyon Motorway, along the trail to Calabasas Peak.
 This unmarked trail starts in between the two fire roads and climbs the ridge to the overlook.